William Marvin: Education and career

-Marvin was born in Fairfield, New York on April 14, 1808, a son of Selden Marvin and Charlotte (Pratt) Marvin.
+Marvin was born in Fairfield, New York, on April 14, 1808, a son of Selden Marvin and Charlotte (Pratt) Marvin.
 He was raised on his family's farm, graduated from Homer Academy at age 15 and began teaching school.
 He later studied law with a local attorney, and he attained admission to the bar in 1833.
 He practiced in Phelps, New York until 1835.

 In 1835, Marvin was appointed United States Attorney for the Southern District of Florida Territory, and he served until 1839.
 He was a member of the Florida Territorial Council in 1837 and a delegate to the Florida Constitutional Convention of 1838-1839.

 Marvin was Judge of the United States District Court for the Southern District of Florida Territory from 1839 to 1845.
 After leaving the bench, he resumed practicing law in Key West.

 Federal judicial service

 On March 2, 1847, Marvin was nominated by President James K. Polk to the United States District Court for the Southern District of Florida, a new judgeship authorized by 9 Stat.
-131. He was confirmed by the United States Senate on March 3, 1847 and received his commission the same day.
+131. He was confirmed by the United States Senate on March 3, 1847, and received his commission the same day.
 He remained loyal to the Union during the American Civil War and his judicial service was terminated when he resigned on July 1, 1863.
 In 1861, Marvin served as mayor of Key West.

 Later career and death

 Following his resignation from the federal bench, Marvin resumed private practice in New York City.
-At the end of the American Civil War, Marvin was appointed as provisional Governor of Florida by President Andrew Johnson, and he served from July 13, 1865 to December 20, 1865, and oversaw Florida's effort to repeal its secession ordinance and prepare to rejoin the Union.
+At the end of the American Civil War, Marvin was appointed as provisional Governor of Florida by President Andrew Johnson, and he served from July 13, 1865, to December 20, 1865, and oversaw Florida's effort to repeal its secession ordinance and prepare to rejoin the Union.
 He was a United States senator-elect from Florida in 1866, but the United States Senate refused to seat him because Florida had not yet been readmitted to the Union.
 In 1866, Marvin served a second term as mayor of Key West.

 Marvin left Florida during Reconstruction and continued practicing law in Skaneateles.
 He remained active in Democratic Party politics and served a term as president of the village of Skaneateles, in addition to running unsuccessful campaigns for New York State Senate and delegate to the 1894 state constitutional convention.
-He died in Skaneateles on July 9, 1902.
+He died in Skaneateles on July 9, 1902, at the age of 94.
 Marvin was buried at Lake View Cemetery in Skaneateles.